-A grievance means a claim or dispute by one employee or group of employees with respect to the interpretation and application of the provision of this Agreement.
+A grievance means a claim or dispute by one employee, group of employees, or the Union with respect to the interpretation and application of the provision of this Agreement.
 Any issue that has been appealed to the Civil Service Commission shall not be considered a grievance or subject to the grievance procedure herein and vice versa.
 Nothing in this Agreement shall preclude the right of the two (2) parties to meet and verbally discuss the grievance in an attempt to resolve the issue.
+The City and the Union may agree to extend the time limits of any of the steps if mutually agreed to by both parties.